Characters: One Piece: The Marines

 - Hero Antagonist: Yes, he is brutal, merciless, and incredibly destructive (sometimes unintentionally)... but his enemies are pirates that, excluding Straw Hat, are either Selfish Evil or absolute monsters, and all his actions are for the protection of civilians.

 - Lean and Mean: He's tall, skinny, and serves as an antagonist.
 Just like his co-workers.

-- Light 'em Up: The Glint-Glint Fruit gives him power over light.
+- Light 'em Up: The Glint-Glint Fruit gives him power over and turns him into light.

 - Beam Spam: His Yasakani no Magatama technique is classic Beam Spam.

 - Blinded by the Light: He once attacked Hawkins with a bright flash of light.